terrybrashaw/Wrest/Gameplay.md

 - Reloading a gun overwrites any leftover ammo.
 If you have 5 bullets left before reloading, those 5 bullets are deleted.
 - (*Maybe*) Instead of deleting leftover ammo, it's converted to equivalent raw materials.
 - Magazines each take up 1 inventory slot.
-- All magazines contain tracers every third shot; as well as three consecutive tracers at the bottom.

 Why?
 - Adds extra complexity/skill to fights.
 Instead of reloading being a mindless action (always spam R behind corners) you'll need to decide if wasting ammo is worth having extra ammo available in the next fight.